huangd1999/EffiLearner/README.md

 python initial_code_generation_example.py --checkpoint [huggingface model name] --dataset EffiBench
 ```

-Then, we can use SOAP to optimize the efficiency of the initial code with the following commands:
+Then, we can use EffiLearner to optimize the efficiency of the initial code with the following commands:

 ```
-python SOAP.py --checkpoint [huggingface model name] --dataset EffiBench
+python EffiLearner.py --checkpoint [huggingface model name] --dataset EffiBench
 ```